1. Pursues Professionalism

 - Encourages participants to see errors and mistakes as growth opportunities rather than setbacks or failures

-- Encourages a growth mindset by praising and commenting on participants’ efforts and processes rather than qualities or traits that reinforce a fixed mindset
+Growth mindset refers to the belief that the most basic abilities can be developed through dedication and hard work.Digital Resource Librarygrowth mindset by praising and commenting on participants’ efforts and processes rather than qualities or traits that reinforce a fixed mindset - Supports participants with

 Supporting Knowledge